GemDems/Hub/replit.md

 ### Latest Updates (January 24, 2025)
 ✅ **Enhanced User Experience**
 - Updated all "Get Deal Now" buttons to open affiliate links in new tabs instead of redirecting current page
-- Added rounded corners to top header section with custom background color #202120 for visible curved parts
+- Added rounded corners to all 4 corners of entire header section with custom background color #202120 for visible curved parts
 - Improved header typography with modern gradient design and creative visual elements
 - Removed redundant urgency indicators for cleaner interface
 - Enhanced spacing and font hierarchy throughout the application